Course Information

 - Standard swim costume, one swim cap (silicone or latex), goggles - no neoprene anywhere

-- Only a simple timekeeping device may be worn by the swimmer; no smartwatches or GPS watches (Garmin, Suunto, etc.) may be worn.
+- Only a simple timekeeping device may be worn by the swimmer; no smartwatches or GPS watches (Garmin, Suunto, etc.); no smart goggles (showing pace, time); no tempo trainers; no music players

 - Once you start your swim, you may not touch or have supporting contact with the boat, support vessels, or other persons - even during feeds